Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README2.md

 Phase 1 accomplishment brief -
 In first phase of this project, I have implemented the SRGAN which is a GAN-based model using TensorFlow, Keras and other Machine learning APIs.
 I choose Peak signal-to-noise-ratio [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) as the key metric to evaluate the model's performance.
 Introduced a new loss, namely 'Per-Pix' loss, for SRGAN model training and observed significant improvement in PSNR values with fewer iterations of training compared to model trained with 'Perceptual Loss'.

+Need for metric, loss and architecture:
+ While doing research, I found the paper [8] which detailed about different metrics that can be used for evaluating the image resolution quality.

 phase 2 plan -
 Now, in second phase of this project, I will focus on comparing the models trained between 'Per-Pix', 'Perceptual', 'MSE' losses through 'PSNR'.
 Apart from this, I will do research on various other models.
 Tensorboard will be implemented as part of visualisation tool, which is sophisticated and better to interpret the results while training.